open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 ### PERMISSIONS ###

-The module permission 'administer sitemap settings' can be configured under admin/people/permissions.
+The module permissions can be configured under admin/people/permissions/module/simple_sitemap.

-### SITEMAP VARIANTS ###
+### SITEMAPS ###

 It is possible to have several sitemap instances of different sitemap types with specific links accessible under certain URLs.
-These sitemap variants can be configured under admin/config/search/simplesitemap.
+These sitemaps can be configured under admin/config/search/simplesitemap.
 The module comes with the default sitemap 'default' which is accessible under /sitemap.xml by default.

+#### SITEMAP INDEX ####

-There is also the 'sitemap index' variant which is disabled by default and which can be used to index all other variants.
-If there are multiple sitemap variants it may make sense to enable the sitemap index variant and make it available under /sitemap.xml by setting it as the default variant in the module's settings.
+There is also the 'sitemap index' sitemap which is disabled by default and which can be used to index all other sitemaps.

+If one wanted to create an index of all sitemaps, one would enable the sitemap index, move it to the end in the sitemap list (admin/config/search/simplesitemap) and set it as the default sitemap (admin/config/search/simplesitemap/settings).
+Now links to all sitemaps will be available under /sitemap.xml.

 ### SITEMAP TYPES ###